Andreas Govas: Greece

 In July 2008, Govas transferred to Greek club Apollon Kalamarias. where he and Australian Apostolos Giannou played together in the Greek Football League, a year which saw Govas gain 7 appearances before transferring to FS Kozani.

-In January 2010 Govas signed for Greek Superleague Club AO Kavala where he joined fellow Australians; Zeljko Kalac, Apostolos Giannou, Craig Moore and Robert Stambolziev.
+In January 2010 Govas signed for Greek Super League Greece Club Kavala, where he joined fellow Australians; Zeljko Kalac, Apostolos Giannou, Craig Moore and Robert Stambolziev.

 France

 In January 2012, he signed a six-month contract with French Ligue 2 side Troyes AC who were promoted in the same season to Ligue 1.

 Return to Greece

-In September 2012, he signed a two-year contract with Kalloni in the Greek Football League.
-He played an important role throughout the season helping Kalloni FC gain automatic promotion to the Greek Superleague for the first time in the club's history.
+In September 2012, he signed a two-year contract with AEL Kalloni in the Greek Football League.
+He played an important role throughout the season helping Kalloni FC gain automatic promotion to the Greek Super League Greece for the first time in the club's history.

 Return to Australia

 In February 2014, Govas signed for National Premier League club Oakleigh Cannons FC under coach Miron Bleiberg.
 The Cannons finished league runners up in Govas' only season with the club.
 In November 2014, Govas signed for his childhood football club Heidelberg United in the National Premier League.
 Govas scored an incredible long-range goal in April 2015 as Heidelberg beat Green Gully by a scoreline of 8–2.
 On 15 June 2016 Govas left the Bergers mid-season for league counterparts FC Bulleen Lions.
 In 2017 Govas signed for National Premier League club Port Melbourne SC and was one of the best players throughout the 2017 season scoring numerous long bombs along the way.
-In 2018 Govas signed for National Premier League club Heidelberg United FC.
+In round 2 he was in the NPL Victoria Team of the Week.
+In 2018 Govas signed for National Premier League club Heidelberg United.